komiya-atsushi/zipzop/README.en.md

 Limitations
 ----

- --Only deflate-compressed files can be recompressed.
+ -- Only deflate-compressed files can be recompressed.
 Files compressed by other compression methods, including deflate64, are output to the archive as is without being recompressed.
- --Cannot process encrypted Zip archives.
+ -- Cannot process encrypted Zip archives.

-Licence
+License
 ----

 zlib / libpng license.
 Please read license.txt for details.